First of all, I would like to define what Gas Migration is, from an acceptable industry reference:

-Typical methods to prevent this to happen involves a cement additive to either viscosify the resulting fluid inside the porosity or lower the porosity itself.
-This is considered a mitigation measure, because in both cases the “root cause” (underbalance during the transition period) is not removed; instead the focus is in “stopping” gas to move through the gelled cement.
+Typical methods to prevent this from happening, involve a cement additive to either viscosify the resulting fluid inside the porosity or lower the porosity itself.
+We consider this a mitigation measure because in both cases the ‘root cause’ (underbalance during the transition period) is not removed; instead, the focus is in ‘stopping’ gas from moving through the gelled cement.

-It is important to mention that, this is the FIRST truth, gas migration through gelled-cement only happen if the cement is in contact with the formation (gas source), in other words liquid-flowing cement was able displace mud from the hole.
-For a minute let’s think was is “the mud” to be removed:
+It is important to mention that, this is the FIRST truth, gas migration through gelled-cement only happen if the cement is in contact with the formation (gas source).
+In other words, liquid-flowing cement was able to displace mud from the hole.
+For a minute let’s think was is ‘the mud’ to be removed: